benradstone/wandisco-documentation-ldm/docs/installation.md

 Installing LiveData Migrator as a system service allows you to maintain long-lived migrations, have a common configuration that survives service restarts, and retain logging information in a central directory.

 :::note
-Without a WANdisco-provided license file, LiveData Migrator will stop running after 10 minutes.
-You have full access to all functionality during that time, but operation will cease immediately after that time period has expired.
+Without a WANdisco-provided license file, LiveData Migrator is limited to 14 days operation and 5TB of data migration.
+You have full functionality available, but operation will cease immediately after reaching either of these limits.

 [Contact WANdisco](https://www.wandisco.com) for a license that will meet your migration needs.
 :::